Easy

 -

-The History of The Skinny Bitch
+All about The Skinny Bitch

 The Skinny Bitch is essentially a Vodka Soda, but the use of the name Skinny Bitch came about in the 2000s.
 In fact, that’s when this drink skyrocketed, when diet culture and the obsession with low-cal diets were all the rage in the media.
 Its name originated from its perceived lower calorie count compared to most other cocktails.